Chronic Sinusitis- symptoms, causes, and treatment

 In chronic sinusitis, the initial step is to diagnose the underlying causes and the factors contributing to the condition.
 Once a thorough analysis has been conducted, treatment will begin.
 The primary approach to treating chronic sinusitis is to treat it with antibiotics.
 Usually, doctors don't start the treatment with surgery for chronic sinusitis.
 When treating a disease, if it is possible that medicines could be effective in curing it, doctors prioritize using antibiotics as the initial treatment option.

 If sinusitis treatment is postponed, the effectiveness of antibiotics and other supportive medications may diminish.
-You are making it tougher to avoid sinus surgery by delaying the treatment.
-In addition, the duration of the antibiotics course may need to be extended as the disease advances.
+You are making it tougher to avoid sinus surgery by delaying the chronic sinusitis treatment.
+In addition, the duration of the antibiotic course will also increase as the disease advances.

 In addition to antibiotics, other supportive medications such as antiallergics and decongestants may be prescribed if necessary to complement the antibiotic treatment.